sktylr/routeit/examples/routing/dynamic/README.md

 ```

 `/:greeting/bob`.
 This route is another dynamic route.
-Compare to `/hello:name`, it is less specific due to having a dynamic component earlier in the route.
+Compared to `/hello/:name`, it is less specific due to having a dynamic component earlier in the route.
 It uses the `greeting` path parameter to compose the output object.
 ```bash
 $ curl http://localhost:8080/welcome/bob -X POST